sematext/docs/docs/synthetics/http-monitor.md

 * **Metric** - Used to make sure the metrics are within the expected range.
 * **Response Header** - Can be used to compare the value of a specific header field against the expected value.
 * **Response Body** - Compare the response body against the specified value using an operator.
 * **Response Body JSON** - If the response body is JSON, [JSONPath](https://github.com/json-path/JsonPath) can be used to extract a specific value and compare against the expected value.
+More information on how to set these conditions up is provided in the [next subsection](#configuring-custom-alerts-based-on-json-response).

 Various operators like **Equals**, **Less Than**, **Greater Than**, **Contains** are supported based on condition type.